 To connect with Dr. An King Ang at DMC Huron Valley-Sinai Hospital, call 888-DMC-org, or visit his profile on DMC.org.

-Make an Appointment with a specializing DMC Doctor
+Connect with a specializing DMC Doctor

 Chief, Department of Surgery, Huron Valley-Sinai Hospital

 Vice Chief of Staff